 1. Food is Medicine!
 Avoid inflammatory foods that irritate and inflame the gut (soy, dairy products, gluten, grains, wheat, corn, artificial sweeteners, high-fructose corn syrup and sugar, vegetable oils, conventionally-raised, factory-farmed meats and fish, GMOs, caffeine, alcohol).
 Eating foods you’re sensitive to creates inflammation in the intestinal tract by stimulating the immune system to attack your cells causing digestive dysfunction.
 The main culprits: dairy, soy, gluten, wheat, grains, corn, sugar and artificial sweeteners.
 Other items that your body does not recognize and cause digestive distress include processed vegetable oils and trans fats, GE foods, chemically-altered frankenfoods and processed, packaged foods.
 Even so called healthy items can be problematic for a specific individual if they eat the same foods day after day after day.

-2. Rule out dysbiosis and chronic low-grade infections (e.g., yeast, parasites, fungus, bacterial, Candida, C. dificile, SIBO and H.pylori) that are underlying factors than cause digestive distress and negatively impact your overall health and brain function.
+2. Rule out dysbiosis and chronic low-grade infections (yeast overgrowth, parasites, fungus, bacterial, Candida, C. difficile, SIBO and H.pylori) that are underlying factors than cause digestive distress and negatively impact your overall health, heart and brain function.
 These infections can flourish for years without causing any particular noticeable symptoms.
-Realize that oral contraceptives, antibiotics, PPIs, NSAIDs, wheat, sugar and fast food feed pathogens in the gut increase risk of leaky gut, autoimmune disorders, mood disorders, health problems and more severe gut dysfunction.
+Realize that oral contraceptives, antibiotics, PPIs, NSAIDs, wheat, sugar and fast food can cause damage to the GI tract, feed pathogens in the gut, increase risk of leaky gut, autoimmune disorders, mood disorders, health problems and cause more severe gut dysfunction.